Surprise, surprise: BCCI makes Dhoni mentor of India's T20 WC squad | Sports-Games

 Surprise, surprise: BCCI makes Dhoni mentor of India's T20 WC squad

-I spoke to captain Virat Kohli and vice captain Rohit Shamra and everyone agreed, he added.The 40-year-old Dhoni retired from international cricket last year having played his last game in 2019 World Cup semi-final.It is believed that he has brought for his experience in devising white ball strategy and also knowing how to win crucial ICC tournaments which has not been the case with his successor.
+I spoke to captain Virat Kohli and vice captain Rohit Sharma and everyone agreed, he added.The 40-year-old Dhoni retired from international cricket last year having played his last game in 2019 World Cup semi-final.It is believed that he has been brought in for his experience in devising white ball strategy and for also knowing how to win crucial ICC tournaments which has not been the case with his successor.

 - Country: